nfodere-42/push_swap/README.md

 # Instructions to compile and use (Linux)
 To compile the push_swap project, simply navigate to the project folder, open a terminal, and run the make command.
 Thanks to the Makefile, the entire process is automated.
 After that, a file named **push_swap** will be created, which becomes an executable once you run `chmod +x push_swap`.

-To run push_swap, after completing the steps above, just type `./push_swap {unsorted numbers}` for example: `./push_swap 54 763 21 32 43 12 5` in the terminal while inside the same folder as the executable.
+To run push_swap, after completing the steps above, just type `./push_swap {unsorted numbers}` in the terminal while inside the same folder as the executable.
 The program will output the operations it performs.
 You can pipe the output into `| wc -l` to see how many operations were required for the numbers you provided.

 ***This project has been created as part of the 42 curriculum by Néo Foderé de Frutos (nfodere-), a student at 42 Barcelona***